Mefloquine (By mouth)

-- Do not take halofantrine (Halfan®) or ketoconazole (Nizoral®) with mefloquine or within 15 weeks after the last dose of this medicine, unless your doctor tells you otherwise.
+- Do not take ketoconazole (Nizoral®) or halofantrine (Halfan®) with mefloquine or within 15 weeks after the last dose of this medicine, unless your doctor tells you otherwise.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, blood clotting problems, epilepsy, heart disease, heart block, heart rhythm problems (such as prolonged QT interval), slow heartbeat, or a history of depression.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, epilepsy or seizures, or a history of depression or other psychiatric problems.
+Make sure your doctor knows if you have heart disease, heart block, or heart rhythm problems (such as prolonged QT interval).

-- Use birth control pills while you are taking mefloquine and for 3 months after you stop treatment with this medicine.
+- Use birth control while you are taking this medicine and for 3 months after you stop.
 If you think you have become pregnant while using this medicine, tell your doctor right away.